Xi Jinping's Mission In Moscow, And The Limits Of The Russia-China Alliance

-Moscow and Beijing may seem like strategic partners, but it's revealing itself clearly as a marriage of convenience.
-And ultimately they are naturally competitors, wary if the other grows stronger.
+As Xi's closely watched visit to Moscow begins, China and Russia may seem like strategic partners, but it has ultimately shown to be a marriage of convenience.
+And both countries are naturally competitors, wary if the other grows stronger.

 Russia’s war in Ukraine has become an essential element of this plan to destabilize the global situation.